 - An injury or accident.
-When a muscle stretches farther than it normally does or you injure a nearby ligament, it may result in spasms as the muscle tries to protect itself or the adjoining ligament.
+When a muscle stretches farther than it usually does, or you injure a nearby ligament, it may result in spasms as the muscle tries to protect itself or the adjoining ligament.

 - Mechanical dysfunction.
-Any dysfunction of the mechanics of your neck and shoulder that limit the joint, muscles, ligaments and supportive tissue from moving through the normal range of motion.
-These dysfunctions may include injury, poor posture, bone spurs or congenital abnormalities.
+Any dysfunction of your neck and shoulder mechanics limits the joint, muscles, ligaments, and supportive tissue from moving through the normal range of motion.
+These dysfunctions may include injury, poor posture, bone spurs, or congenital abnormalities.

 - Myofascial neck pain.
-This results from a pain syndrome that affects the muscles and connective tissue or fascia.
-Tightness, pain and spasms commonly occur.
+This condition results from a pain syndrome that affects the muscles and connective tissue or fascia.
+Tightness, pain, and spasms commonly occur.

 - Text neck.
-Spending an inordinate amount of time bent over a phone or another electronic device places your neck in a strained position for extended periods of time.
+Spending an excessive amount of time bent over a phone or another electronic device places your neck in a strained position for extended periods.
 Besides tight and sore muscles, your neck may develop spasms to protect fatigued tissue.